 Advertising and e-commerce are likely to become major AR drivers.
 While entertainment and games are likely to be sources of revenue for VR.

 AR and VR will improve our lives.
-When technologies become more perfect, the line between the real and virtual worlds will be erased.
+As technology improves, the line between the real world and the virtual world disappears.
 The potential is now evident, making VR and AR so exciting.